Geegah-Inc/Geegah-GUI/README.md

 2) Creating a directory and sub-folders to save raw and processed images
 3) Changing parameters of interest
 4) Finding and initializing the board
-5) Loading all the settings
+5) Reloading the board after first initialization
 6) Acquiring air frames/background frames
 7) Acquiring main sample frames
 8) Plotting desired acoustic parameters